kiraarghy/ReasonTalk/Talk.md

 So I began with @ur_friend_james' "A First Reason React app for Javascript developers", possibly the first article on how to set up a Reason React project for a noob like myself.

+The ugly af part of this was setting up my dev environment.
+At the time I think I spent about 3 hours just messing around with OPAM (Ocaml package manager), merlin, ocaml, before I realised you could just install reasoncli and use that to start everything!

+Fortunately nwo the docs have improved a lot and it's simpler to get started.

+### Slide 6

 The first thing I came to was the component syntax for Reason React, which is sorta similar but weird coming from a React background.

 ```javascript